Top Photo Spots in London

 Are you traveling over to London soon and looking for some cool spots to take some great photos?
 Maybe you just want to see some cool sights?
 Perhaps you want to see a couple of spots that are off the beaten path?
 Well, read on and let me show you what I have learned in my travels to this wonderful city!
 There is so much to enjoy here, and it is all pretty awesome!

-I travel to London sometimes on business, and always make sure to bring along my trusty Nikon and my tripod, because this town offers some incredible spots for photographers of all skill levels.
+I travel to London sometimes on business, and always make sure to bring along my camera and my tripod, because this town offers some incredible spots for photographers of all skill levels.
 Are you interested in historic architecture?
 Do you love bridges?
 What about Big Ben?
+(I can't seem to get left!)
 There is so much to see and do there, and I can never get to all of it, but I wanted to share some of my favorite spots that I have come across thus far.
+There's a lot of them.

 I also have to give some credit to two of my friends who are photographers, and also based in London.
-I have met up and shot with them on a photo walk there several times now, and although we often hit some big, well-known spots, they also show me some cool spots that I would never have found on my own.
+I have met up and shot with them on photo walks there several times now, and although we often hit some big, well-known spots, they also show me some cool spots that I would never have found on my own.
 So, take a minute and head over to their sites and check out their work - you will not regret it!

 Mike Murphy: http://www.murphyz.co.uk/